-Metrics and analytics · Cloudflare Workers docs
+Metrics and analytics

 internalError

-¹ The Exceeded Resources status may appear when the Worker exceeds a runtime limit.
+¹ The Exceeded Resources status may appear when the Worker exceeds a runtime limit .
 The most common cause is excessive CPU time, but is also caused by a script exceeding startup time or free tier limits.

 ² The Internal Error status may appear when the Workers runtime fails to process a request due to an internal failure in our system.
 These errors are not caused by any issue with the Worker code nor any resource limit.
-While requests with Internal Error status are rare, we expect that some may appear during normal operation.
+While requests with Internal Error status are rare, some may appear during normal operation.
 These requests are not counted towards usage for billing purposes.
-If you notice an elevated rate of requests with Internal Error status, please check www.cloudflarestatus.com.
+If you notice an elevated rate of requests with Internal Error status, review www.cloudflarestatus.com.

-To further investigate exceptions, you can use wrangler tail
+To further investigate exceptions, use wrangler tail .

-The CPU time chart shows historical CPU time data broken down into relevant quantiles using reservoir sampling.
-You can learn more about interpreting quantiles.
+The CPU Time per execution chart shows historical CPU time data broken down into relevant quantiles using reservoir sampling.
+Learn more about interpreting quantiles.
 In some cases, higher quantiles may appear to exceed CPU time limits without generating invocation errors because of a mechanism in the Workers runtime that allows rollover CPU time for requests below the CPU limit.

-Duration
+Duration per execution

-The duration chart shows historical duration per Worker execution.
+The Duration per execution chart shows historical duration per Worker execution.
 The data is broken down into relevant quantiles, similar to the CPU time chart.
-You can learn more about interpreting quantiles.
+Learn more about interpreting quantiles.
 Understanding duration on your Worker is especially useful when you are intending to do a significant amount of computation on the Worker itself.

 Workers on the Bundled Usage Model may have high durations, even with a 50 ms CPU time limit, if they are running many network-bound operations like